chettriyuvraj/ufo-dataset-cleaning-eda-visualization/README.md

 ## Issues:

 1. Plots do not render - the plotly plots mysteriously do not render at times when viewed through the nbviewer link.
 Possible issue with the screen size.
-**Fix/Workaround**: Try viewing through a cell phone, usually work for most mobile screens.
+**Fix/Workaround**: Wait for 10-15 minutes.
+Else, try viewing through a mobile device, usually work for most mobile screens.

 2. IPYNB notebook does not render plots - both on Github as well as nbviewer.
 Do connect if any fix found/known.
 **Fix/Workaround**: Notebook converted to html and viewed through nbviewer - still presenting issues rendering plots on some devices.